Is the Multiset of $n$ Integers Uniquely Determined by the Multiset of Its $s$-sums?: Open questions

 How do we do that?
 Again, we can use a computer to help us produce a verifiable computer-independent proof.
 As an example, let us prove (quite formally) that $\fsk 56$ has no integer roots in $[5; \infty)$.
 A couple of lines of code in \MLAB{} or in \SAGE{} will get us real roots of this polynomial:

 We cannot use that as a proof, but we can compute \textit{by hand} values $\fsk 56(x)$ for $x = 6$, 7, 8, 15, 16, 104, and 105.
-The results---1, (-25), 15, 85, (-199), (-31065), and 3895---prove that there is a noninteger root inside each one of intervals $[6,7]$, $[7,8]$, $[15,16]$, and $[104,105]$.
-Those four noninteger numbers obviously constitute the set of all roots of $\fsk 56$.
+The results---1, (-25), 15, 85, (-199), (-31065), and 3895---prove that there is a non-inte\-ger root inside each one of intervals $[6,7]$, $[7,8]$, $[15,16]$, and $[104,105]$.
+Those four non-inte\-ger numbers obviously constitute the set of all roots of $\fsk 56$.

 Same reasoning (but with longer computations) does it for polynomials $\fsk 57$, $\fsk 58$, and $\fsk 59$ as well ($\fsk 57$ and $\fsk 59$ both have one integer root but it is equal to 10).